hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_4/my_study_notes/chapter_29/initial_setup.md

 consult("your_filename.pl").
 ```

-## 4. run prolog code
+### Windows

+Just download the setup and install it.

 https://youtu.be/-v1K9AnkAeM?si=GkfE-tJIqcY21oyx

-follow the first coupe of minutes in this video
+Maybe watch the first couple of minutes of this video to learn how to consult your knowledge base and get stuff done with the GUI and stuff.
+I don't know.